"Let music flow in your heart and enrich your soul."

 “Go experience the wonders that you never knew existed in the artistic side of humans.”

 Sherry E. Duvall

 The Shaftesbury Theatre in London has the capacity to hold 1393 seats which includes 750 seats in the stalls, 380 seats in the Royal Circle, which is one of the grandest places to be in London.
 It has some of the most intricate detailed planned seating plan which can easily seat reviews 1322 photos of the views from the seating.
 This is one place where you can enjoy the seating in any place for optimum viewing and hearing experience.

 The Shaftesbury Theatre was designed by Bertie Crewe and opened as the New Prince’s Theatre in the year 1911.
 It was the last time where the theatre was built to help set the structure of the Avenue.
-This is the place which saw some the best broadway transfers which saw the ceiling collapsed during the performance of the Hair in the year 1973.
+This is the place which saw some the best Broadway transfers which saw the ceiling collapsed during the performance of the Hair in the year 1973.
 This forced the long-running show to be cooled down under 2000 performances.
 The theatre went under major refurbishment in the year 2006, which helped with the voice modulation of the characters.
-The place was later reopened and was hosted by the Haorspary, Flashdance, Rocks of Ages and Motown the musical amongst many more.
+The place was later reopened and was hosted by the Hairspray, Flashdance, Rock of Ages and Motown the musical among many more.

 There are many seating arrangements in the year 1400, which saw a mid-sized venue which was split into three levels.
 The front stalls were split into two sections which later became aisles in the rear stalls that helped with the splitting of the back into three more sections.
 The Royal and Grand Circles which suffer from the same sight-line problems which in certain rows were caused by the backstage to help keep it obscured.